straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

     $ clean
     $ convert gpt
     ```
-​​  * Using a Linux distro to check partion style - open gnome disk utility.
+​​  * A **Linux distro** can be used to check partition style with gnome disk utility.
 It will show the drives and partion style. (note - GParted is another software tool that is also capable of partitioning but be careful with it.
 I have accidentally broken my windows boot loader with it.)
 2. ​What boot option is the BIOS on your PC using?
 CSM (Legacy) or UEFI.
 You will want your Linux USB boot stick to match the boot option of your PC.
 These are the firmware of your PC and stored on the motherboard.
 It is the first software ran on your PC when you power on.
 It will initialize hardware and load the boot loader (grub) on the hard disk which will fire up the operating system.
 (UEFI will search for the EFI boot file in the EFI system partition.)​​

 Newer systems will use GPT/UEFI and is usually the preferred setup.
-But you may have to adjust according to what your PC/windows is currently using.
+But you may have to adjust according to what your PC is currently using.

 Other things to research if running Linux dual boot with Windows
 * ​Disabling the "fast start" option in "control panel" under "what power buttons do"
 * Disabling the "secure boot" option in the BIOS
 * I have a system with Intel RST (Rapid Storage Technology)/Optane memory that stopped Ubuntu from installing.
 I did not want to disable the RST/Optane memory in Windows so I tried elementary OS and Zorin.
 Both of these installed successfully with no issues.

 Always look up the Linux distro's installation instructions , especially if you have a NVIDIA/AMD GPU you want drivers for.
 But over-all the Linux distros I have tried have been easy and fast installs.
 I keep all personal files, along with a list of packages to install, on a google share drive.
-I then use overGrive  to access them and setup my Linux PC.
+I then use [overGrive](https://www.thefanclub.co.za/overgrive) to access them and setup my Linux PC.

 ## Windows Prep
 1. For windows 8/10 disable the 'fast start' option in 'control panel' under 'what power buttons do' (optional, but you may miss the option to boot to the Linux distro)